Beraliv/beraliv.dev/packages/blog2/src/content/2022-07-10-camel-case.md

 - [Split into words](#split-into-words) – GIVEN a string, THEN it is split into words
 - [Make it camel case](#make-it-camel-case) – GIVEN words, THEN first word becomes lowercase AND other words become Uppercase
 - [Formatted words are joined together](#formatted-words-are-joined-together) – GIVEN formatted words, THEN they are joined together
-- GIVEN different cases, THEN returned string is in camel case
+- GIVEN different cases, THEN result is in camel case

 ## Split into words